mrtolkien/mrtolkien.github.io/_posts/2019-11-08-The-perfect-League-of-Legends-coaching-staff.md

 As esports will mature, teams will be asking for more.
 Some teams might currently not see the benefits of “traditional” work requirements, but they exist for a reason.
 Esports is about excellence and competition, and teams should be asking for more than traditional companies, not less.

-### Closing thoughts
+# Closing thoughts

 A million things in LoL coaching are deserving of standalone articles.
 Draft preparation, scrims, scrim and VOD reviews, … Every single part of the coaching job is deep and worthy of attention.

-But this blog post is aimed only at covering the human organisation of the coaching staff, so we are reaching its end!
+But this blog post is aimed only at covering the human organization of the coaching staff, so we are reaching its end!

 I am more than willing to talk about it on Twitter, especially if you disagree, and to change my point of view.
 Iteration is always the solution!